-Opened in March, 2020, the new Community Health Access Centre on 7671 Alderbridge Way, provides multiple specialized services consolidated into a single location for adults, including older adults, with chronic diseases.
-Much needed donor investments have helped fund renovations to create space for increased clinic rooms, expand data capabilities for home health staff, create a welcoming reception for patients and families and provide Telehealth capabilities and infrastructure to ensure Richmond is “future-ready” for better, faster, and more convenient access to the health care that patients need.
+Opened in March 2020, the new Community Health Access Centre on 7671 Alderbridge Way provides multiple specialized services consolidated into a single location for adults, including older adults, with chronic diseases.
+Donor investments have helped fund renovations to create space for increased clinic rooms and a welcoming reception for patients and families.
+With the addition of expanded data capabilities for home health staff and Telehealth capabilities and infrastructure, Richmond is “future-ready” for better, faster, and more convenient access to the health care that patients need.

 Donor leadership has helped fund much-needed equipment to enable a doubling of capacity required for greater colon cancer screening at Richmond Hospital.
 With early screening, colonoscopes help gastroenterologists to view the colon and remove smaller pre-cancerous polyps, if present, on the spot, sparing patients from painful, more invasive surgery, and resulting in faster recovery times.